utopia-foss/utopia/doc/faq/core/graph.rst

 Can I modify the graph structure while looping over a graph entity?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In general you can do it but you should be really careful because the iterators you use to loop over the graph can easily be invalidated.
-Have a look at the :ref:`boost graph documentation <https://www.boost.org/doc/libs/1_37_0/libs/graph/doc/adjacency_list.html>`_ for further information.
+Have a look at the
+:ref:`boost graph documentation <https://www.boost.org/doc/libs/1_74_0/libs/graph/doc/adjacency_list.html>`_ for further information.

-As a rule of thumb: If you want to change the graph structure
+As a rule of thumb: If you want to change the graph structure ...

 - use ``boost::listS`` as the appropriate list and edge containers and
-- do not use the ``apply_rule`` functions because they can easily result in buggy behavior.
+- do *not* use the ``apply_rule`` functions because they can easily result in buggy behavior.